julelang/jule/std/jule/README.md

 - **(14)** For enums, all enum items handled like grouped constant variable declaration.
 To determine if the grouped variable is declared in the enum, the `Group` field is holds trailing `nil` pointer for the enum groups.

-  - **(14.1)** If enum's type supports the `iota`, so incremental enumeration, all members uses the `iota` variable by default.
-So, enables the incremental enumeration for the following fields.
+  - **(14.1)** If enum's type supports the `iota`, so incremental enumeration, the first member uses the `iota` variable as expression by default.
+So, it enables the incremental enumeration for the following fields.

 ### Implicit Imports